samooth/spaceswarm-proxy/README.md

-# hyperswarm-proxy
+# spaceswarm-proxy
-Proxy p2p connections using a duplex stream and Hyperswarm
+Proxy p2p connections using a duplex stream and Spaceswarm

 ## How it works

-- A server initializes an instance of [hyperswarm](https://github.com/hyperswarm/hyperswarm)
+- A server initializes an instance of [spaceswarm](https://github.com/samooth/spaceswarm)
 - A client opens a connection to the server (use any duplex stream)
-- Client instance behaves the same as hyperswarm
+- Client instance behaves the same as spaceswarm
 - The client asks to join "topics"
 - The server starts searching for peers and sends peer information to the client
 - The client chooses which peers to connect to (all of them by default)